 When you schedule your study at Oklahoma Sleep Associates, we make sure your study is performed around your normal bed time.
 We also can schedule studies seven days a week, allowing you to have a sleep study performed on the weekend.

 During the night, our sleep technicians monitor you to ensure the quality of the study is maintained and to assist you during the night.
 If you have any questions regarding your night away, please call (405) 307-5337 (30-SLEEP).

-We have two convenient locations to serve you:
+We have three convenient locations to serve you:

 Trouble sleeping can lead to more than just restless nights.
 These major, chronic health problems are associated with sleep apnea: